 When Sarah’s not at work, she’s busy chasing after her two sons, 3 and 5 years old.
 Occasionally, she does get out hiking with her two dogs, rides her horse, or surfs.

-Jean Santos, Vice President at Business Consulting Resources, Inc.
+Business Consulting Resources, Inc.

 A founding member of Business Consulting Resources, Jean manages the human resource and organizational development activities at BCR.
 She works extensively with family owned companies, private corporations, not-for-profits and government agencies.

 Jean brings over 39 years of experience to Hawaii corporations and family owned enterprises in organizational development, strategic planning and market strategies, human resources, executive coaching, team building and leadership development.